sandy9159/DIY-Label-Printing-Machine/README.md

 Hello friends
 In this post I made a CNC machine which draw text on Masking tape in this way we can create cool labels to stick.
-We can Create cool labels for our workshop, office or home.
+We can create cool labels for our workshop, office or home.

-Here I have created G-code of text in android phone itself using text to CNC android app. and I have used GRBL controller android app to send G code to machine laptop is not at all needed to print label in this way is handy, compact & portable. you can print label anywhere any time just need to provide 12V DC power.
+Here I have created G-code of text in android phone itself using text to CNC android app.
+And I have used GRBL controller android app to send G code to machine Laptop is not at all needed to print label in this way is handy, compact & portable.
+You can print label anywhere any time just need to provide 12V DC power.
 I need to replace all Z1 command to M3 S255 and Z0 to M5 in G-code in text editor in order to run servo up and down.

 # COMPONENT REQUIRED